attilacsontos/Test_3236_01/Safe Video Conferencing/Safe_Video_Conferencing.md

 ### 3.6.
 Muting participants
 The video conference host can mute anyone in the audience, on the one hand, for security reasons.
 On the other hand, if someone is giving a presentation, the host can eliminate the background noise in this way.

 ## 4. What to consider to choose the best video conference solution?
+[TBD]
 Today, the problem is not that there is no software that cannot be used to perform some activity, but how to choose the most suitable one from a vast range of applications.

 Below is a table showing the top 10 web conferencing apps in 2023 from five sources: